danielcarz/1.0-EJEMPLO-CODIGO-Gestor_de_Rutas_con_express/Backend/Readme.txt

 FOLDERS:

+Container: Contain all application logic
+    -Controllers: Contain agnostic (reusable) controllers
+    -Routes: Contain agnostic (reusable) routes

 Routes: contain the route handler
     -Routes Handler: This file is a routing file that handles all the application's routes.

 Barrel.js file: responsible for importing every subfile